eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 The COBOL Language Support extension supports copybooks used in your source code that are stored in a local folder in your workspace.
 If your copybooks are stored in mainframe data sets, you can use a Zowe CLI z/OSMF profile to automatically download them from the mainframe to your workspace.

-To enable copybook support, you specify the local folders and mainframe data sets that contain copybooks used in your project in the workspace settings.
+You can use copybooks stored in local folders, mainframe data sets or both.
+To enable copybook support, you specify the folders and  data sets that contain copybooks used in your project in the workspace settings.
 When a copybook is used in the program, the folders and data sets are searched in the order they are listed for files and members that match the copybook's name.
 If a copybook with the same file name is located in both a local folder and a mainframe data set, the one in the local folder is used.

-Ensure that copybook names in your source code are written in upper case, for example `COPY BOOK1` and not `COPY book1`.
-Lower case copybook names are not resolved by the extension and are marked as errors.

 ### Storing Copybooks Locally

 You can store your copybooks locally in folders in your workspace and specify those folder paths in your workspace extension settings.
+Ensure that the file names of your locally stored copybooks are in upper case, for example `BOOK1.CPY` and not `book1.CPY`.

 **Follow these steps:**